-Children's picture books are the perfect way to introduce different social emotional skills.
-One of the first social emotional learning standards is teaching students to identify feelings.
-These four books are my favorite for showing students that we all have a range of feelings and all feelings are okay.
+Children's picture books are the perfect way to introduce different social-emotional skills.
+One of the first social-emotional learning standards is teaching students to identify feelings.
+These four books are my favorite for showing students that we all have a range of emotions and that all feelings are okay.

 There are affiliate links in this post.
 If you click and purchase, I may earn a small commission.
 It is at no cost to you and helps me pay for the site.
 I only recommend resources I believe are helpful.

 In My Heart is a beautifully illustrated book on feelings.
 It explores ten different emotions, creatively describing each.
 Happy is a big yellow star, shiny and bright.
 Sadness is as heavy as an elephant.

 Emotions that are positive, neutral, and negative are included.
 Throughout the book, the author shows that we all experience various emotions, and all those emotions are okay.

 This book is the perfect starting point for rich student discussions about feelings.
 It can easily be used in school counseling or the classroom using student-friendly activities.

 Check out this post on In My Heart with suggested companion activities.

 Identifying and understanding feelings is an essential social-emotional skill.
 It is always where I would start in counseling and where most social-emotional curriculums begin.
 If a student can't identify how